openfin/platform-api-project-seed/README.md

 ##### left-menu
 Provides examples of the following functionality:
 * Adding a View to an existing Window
+* Adding a View that makes use of shared context if there is more than one view of that type
 * Adding a View in a new Window
 * Saving the Window's current Layout
 * Restoring the Window's current Layout